MCL Tear Champ, MO

 Causes of an MCL Tear

-- Contact Sports: Football, soccer, and hockey players in Champ, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.
+• Contact Sports: Football, soccer, and hockey players in Champ, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.

-- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
+Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear